rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-14-47d21c26ca80b428-sebi-circular-on-minimum-information-to-be-provided-to-the-audit-committee-and-s.md

 source: bse
 stocks: []
 tags:
+- compliance
+- disclosure
+- ease-of-doing-business
+- lodr
 - related-party-transactions
-- audit-committee
+- sebi
 - shareholder-approval
-- compliance
-- disclosure-requirements
-- ease-of-doing-business
-- sebi-circular
-- listing-obligations
+- system-audit
 title: SEBI Circular on Minimum Information to be Provided to Audit Committee and Shareholders for Approval of Related Party Transactions
 ---